thepeergroup/aspen/README.md

 There are two important parts of any Aspen file: a __narrative__ and a __discourse__.

 A __narrative__ is a description of data that records facts, observations, and perceptions about relationships.
-For example, in an Aspen file, we'll describe a relationship between two people like this: `(Matt) [knows] (Brianna)`.
+For example, in an Aspen file, we'll describe a relationship between two people like this: `(Liz) [knows] (Jack)`.

 A __discourse__ is a way of speaking or writing about a subject.
-Aspen doesn't automatically know what `(Matt) [knows] (Brianna)` means, so we have to tell it.
-Because they're wrapped in parentheses, Aspen knows that Matt and Brianna will be nodes, but it doesn't know enough to generate Cypher just from this line.
+Aspen works out of the box by labeling every node an `Entity` and assuming the text inside the parentheses is the `name` of that entity.
+Aspen can't automatically know that `(Liz)` and `(Jack)` are people, so if we want it to know, we have to tell it using the discourse, that little block of YAML on top of an Aspen file.

 In an Aspen file, the discourse is written at the top, and the narrative is written at the bottom, __always__ split by a line of just four dashes: `----`.